Rare wildlife & birdwatching

 At RSPB Berney Marshes and Breydon Water you can experience the wide open spaces of grazing marshes and mudflats.
 Watch out for owls and birds of prey such as hen harrier quartering the land for mice and shrews and watch the spectacular displays of wintering waders and wildfowl.
 Huge flocks of golden plover, lapwing and wigeon can be seen both on the water and across the marshes.

-Sculthorpe Moor Community Nature Reserve is an excellent chance to get close to birds throughout a patchwork of habitats including wet woodland, hazel coppice, reed and sedge beds, open water and wet meadow.
+Set up by the Hawk and Owl Trust in 2002, pocket-sized Sculthorpe Moor Community Nature Reserve, in the Wensum Valley, is just over 18 hectares, a tenth the size of Titchwell and 200 times smaller than Holkham, but it's an excellent chance to get close to birds throughout a patchwork of habitats including wet woodland, hazel coppice, reed and sedge beds, open water and wet meadow.

 The Wildfowl and Wetlands Trust's Welney Wetland Centre is internationally-renowned with good sightings all-year round, partiuclarly in the early winter when the swans reappear.